TimerErTim/downlomatic/CONTRIBUTING.md

 Here is a quick list of things your Pull Request should do:

-- Increase the version numbers in `build.gradle` under the effected module to the new version that this Pull Request would represent.
-The [versioning scheme](#versioning-scheme) Downlomatic uses is [SemVer](http://semver.org/).
 - Only fix/add the functionality in question
 - Pass a thorough [testing procedure](#testing)
 - Include [documentation](#documentation) via JavaDoc/KDoc